oracle/graal/substratevm/ImplementingNativeMethodsInJavaWithSVM.md

 }
 ```

-The above finds a static method `hello` in the class `Native` and invokes it
+The above example seeks a static method `hello` and invokes it with eight
-with eight different values wrapped in a `JValue` array.
-One can allocate/reserve
-the array on stack with a call to `StackValue.get(8, JValue.class)`.
-Once we
-have the array we use the `addressOf` to access each array element
+`JValue` parameters in an array reserved by `StackValue.get`
+on the stack.
+Individual parameters are accessed by use of
-and fill it with Java values as expected by the
+the `addressOf` operator and filled with appropriate primitive values
-method signature.
-Then we make a call.
-If there was a method:
+before the call happens.
+The method `hello` is defined in the class `Native`
+and just prints values of all parameters to verify they are properly
+propagated from the `NativeImpl.add` caller:

 ```java
 public class Native {